Sunday, 29 April 2012

 I should add, that communications between us, were generally much more civil.

-After an early lunch, the afternoon watch would start at noon and the same activities as took place in the morning watch would be repeated over the next four hours.
+After an early lunch, the afternoon watch would start at noon and the same activities from the morning watch would be repeated over the next four hours.
 Afterwards, I would change and sit on deck for maybe an hour hoping to get some air before dinner at 1730.
 Engineers see little daylight when at sea.
 If you spot a merchant seaman with a bronzed sun tan, it’s unlikely he is one of the engine room crowd.

-It was important to be in bed and asleep by 8 o’clock if I could because at 15 minutes to midnight, the knock would come on the door, and I would hear the familiar, “Come on wakey, wakey me old sunshine!”, and the cycle would start again.
+It was important to be in bed and asleep by 8 o’clock at the latest because at 15 minutes to midnight, the knock would come on the door, and I would hear the familiar, “Come on wakey, wakey me old sunshine!”, and the cycle would start again.

 Of course, one of the things about all ships’ engine rooms, even today is that they are hot and noisy.
 Unlike today’s health and safety conscious working conditions, we almost never wore ear protection, and the consequence of standing next to a high revving gear box for hours at a time only came home to roost many years later in the form of industrial deafness (although my wife still thinks the word “industrial” can be easily interchanged with “convenient”).

-I mentioned earlier the second mate.
-Another interesting character, he was an archetypal cantankerous old Scottish mariner in the twilight of his career.
-He had been twice shipwrecked during the second war and was undeniably the hardest man I ever had the misfortune of trying to wake.
+I would like to tell you about our second mate.
+An interesting character, he was the archetypal cantankerous old Scottish mariner in the twilight of his career.
+He had been twice shipwrecked during the second war and he was undeniably the most challenging individual I had ever the misfortune of trying to wake-up.
 He was on the same watch as I was, but frequently slept through his wake-up call.
 It was not unusual for the third mate to call down from the bridge saying his relief was late, and would I mind giving him another shake.
 Why they couldn’t send one of the seamen or one of the cadets down, I never understood – they obviously didn’t like the job any more than I did.
 So up I would go to his cabin entering it to find him lying fully clothed on his back, making a noise like a bull farting, smelly feet hanging over the end of the bunk, refusing all attempts to wake him.
 It was only persistent vigorous shaking, and shouting in his ear which eventually got him to stir, and then I would dive out of the way as this great claw of a hand would come around to swat me away as if I was a fly.
 I used to dread this job.

-After discharging the timber in Sydney and Melbourne, where I had the pleasure of experiencing the six o’clock swill where patrons stood six deep at the bar, fuelling up before the pub closed at six, we were off again for a load of North Queensland sugar.
+After discharging the timber in Sydney and Melbourne, where I had the pleasure of experiencing the six o’clock swill where patrons stood six deep at the bar, fuelling up before the pub closed at on the dot of 6 pm, we were off north again for a load of North Queensland sugar.
 This time to Townsville where we took on cargo for the UK.
 From Townsville, it was Singapore to refuel and then across the Indian Ocean and into the Red Sea for the passage through the Suez Canal.

 Seamen always get excited when the ship is on its way home.
 They have a word for this condition.
 It’s called “the Channels”.
 Originally meant to refer to how a sailor feels as his ship approaches and sails into the English Channel, it starts long before this, usually as soon as the crew become aware that the next destination will be the last one before "paying off" and going home.
 By the time we were in the Red Sea, talk of “the Channels” was commonplace.

 There were few “Company” men on board apart from the skipper and one or two of the senior officers.
 Most of the crew had signed on through the “Pool”.
-Their leave having run out from their previous engagement, they simply turned up at the Pool and were allocated their next ship.
+Their leave having run out from their previous engagement, they turned up at the Pool (a bit like a labour exchange for seamen) and were allocated their next ship.
 At the time, there was wide employment and many sailors, knowing the reputation of Baron boats would turn down the job, opting for something better.
 As a result, some of our crew but certainly not all, were sailors with less than perfect performance records, or were perhaps less discerning than others.
 Obviously, this wasn’t the case with everyone on board, and to this day, I still regard Dave Davies as someone who epitomised the good humoured, long-suffering British seaman whose company I enjoyed so much during my years at sea.
-I wonder what happened to him.
+I often wonder what happened to him.

 The food on the ship was awful.
 It was described to me as strict “BOT” which meant no frills and not a penny spent over that needed to meet the Board of Trade regulations.
 Something as simple as eggs for breakfast were considered a luxury and most definitely not provided as an everyday item on the menu.
 Dinner was often nothing more than ham and chips and if we had beef stew on Monday, you could be sure we’d have beef soup on Tuesday and beef consommé on Wednesday.